RCIC-UCI-Public/website-rcic/docs/source/storage/crsp.rst

 :underline:`I am a PI on campus and I want to have an access`:
   You may request a no-cost 1TB lab allocation and include:

-  - your UCINetID
+  - your UCInetID
-  - UCINetIDs and names of the people that you want to add
+  - UCInetIDs and names of the people that you want to add

 :underline:`I am a PI and I want to add students/postdocs to my lab`:
   You should send a request and include:

   - your existing CRSP lab name
-  - UCINetIDs and names of the people you want to add
+  - UCInetIDs and names of the people you want to add

 :underline:`I am a PI and I want to access my colleagues lab`:
   Your colleague must send a request to grant access to their lab and include:

   - existing CRSP lab name
-  - your UCINetIDs
+  - your UCInetIDs

 :underline:`I am a PI and I want colleagues outside of UCI to have access to my lab`:
-  You must first sponsor a UCINetID (see :ref:`access`) then send a request to grant access.
+  You must first sponsor a UCInetID (see :ref:`access`) then send a request to grant access.

 :underline:`I am a student/psotdoc/researcher and I want to access my PI lab`:
   You should send a request and include:

-  - your UCINetID
+  - your UCInetID
-  - your PI's UCINetID or existing CRSP lab name
+  - your PI's UCInetID or existing CRSP lab name
   - :red:`You must cc your request to the PI`.
     Once the ticket is generated (you receive an automated email response) the PI will have to respond to the cc with a confirmation.